badBounty/standaloneClient/README.md

 - exfiltration_bucket_name

-Compress the function and upload it to the template bucket created before.
+Compress the function (you can use Windows default compressor) and upload it to the template bucket created before.
 Remember the compressed function name.
 We should now have a sampleFunction_template.zip inside our template bucket.

 #### Lambda console setup
 Create a lambda function called `<Insert orchestrator name>`.